Kawerau: Recent history

-In 2012, mill owner Norske Skog said it would be shutting one of the two newsprint machines at the mill.
-In January 2013, it was confirmed nearly half the mill's jobs would be lost.
+In 2012, mill owner Norske Skog said it would be shutting one of the two newsprint machines at the mill, which was built in the 1950s.
+In January 2013, it was confirmed that nearly half the mill's jobs would be lost.

 Norse Skog of Norway, which is the world's second-biggest producer of newsprint, confirmed the closure of one of its two paper machines at the Tasman Mill at Kawerau with the loss of 110 jobs.
-The company first announced its intention to shut one machine last September, following a review of its newsprint capacity in Australasia.
+The company first announced its intention to shut one machine in September 2012, following a review of its newsprint capacity in Australasia.
 The remaining Tasman machine would continue to produce newsprint, predominantly for the New Zealand and Australian markets.
 Norske Skog management would work closely with employees, unions and other stakeholders on the detailed closure arrangements, including a mill-wide restructuring programme.
 Peter McCartey, General Manager of Tasman Mill said it was widely understood the decision had been brought about by global market forces within the industry.
 The second paper machine had operated successfully for over 50 years.
 Norske Skog has the widest geographical spread of all the paper producers, with mills in 11 countries on all continents except Africa and Antarctica.

 As of July 16, 2021, all of the three newsprint paper machines have ceased operation due to less demand as the world is going digital.

 Kawerau is also home to geothermal power supply Kawerau Power Station for the local industry as well as the rest of New Zealand.